-There are multiple free options when it comes to applying for an Individual Tax Identification Number (ITIN).
-However, as mentioned before, it is important to plan and schedule your tax preparation appointment early to provide ample time to apply for an ITIN.
+There are multiple free options if you need help applying or renewing an Individual Tax Identification Number (ITIN).
+However, as mentioned before, it is important to plan ahead to provide ample time to apply for an ITIN.
+We recommend submitting your W-7 application using one of the following options.